Over the last 20 to 30 years, beekeepers and farmers have noticed a sharp drop in the numbers of honeybee colonies in

 Bees are especially keen on angelica, chives, fennel, lavender, thyme, mint, rosemary, marjoram and oregano.

-If you’re lucky enough to have a decent sized garden, you could plant some shrubs and flowers that are bee friendly.
+If you’re lucky enough to have a decent sized garden, you could invest in some bee friendly plants and flowers.

 The UK organisation Save our Bees suggests planting “cornflowers, buddleia and poppies, plus fruit trees and shrubs, rhododendron and other flowering shrubs.
 If you can, create a wildflower section in your garden for bees thrive on many types of commonly found wild plants.”

 Just Bee drinks, a range of natural fruit drinks sweetened with British and European honey will even post you some free wildflower seeds when you send them a stamped addressed envelope – so you’ve no excuse not to give it a go!

 So when you’re next enjoying a warm summer’s day in your garden, rather than stopping to smell the roses, take a moment to think about the bees.